 On the evening of Nov.
 16, a post in the University’s community-forum Facebook group, WesAdmits 2021, ignited a discussion about something other than misplaced IDs and iPhones.
-Authored by Keane Chan Hodges, a freshman from Hawaii, the strongly worded post criticized the University for not allowing students to use more than one meal swipe per meal period at the Usdan Marketplace.
+Authored by Keane Chan Hodges ’21, a freshman from Hawaii, the strongly worded post criticized the University for not allowing students to use more than one meal swipe per meal period at the Usdan Marketplace.

 “The fact that you’re only allowed to swipe once in a meal period is dangerous and iresponsible [sic],” Keane wrote.
 “I’ve lost more than ten pounds since I’ve gotten here bc the administration won’t let me use meals that I’ve paid for when I’m hungry.
 If I don’t eat when I’m hungry I lose my appetite.
-I’m constantly getting headaches and I damn near passed out a few times…Let me use my fucking swipes.”
+I’m constantly getting headaches and I damn near passed out a few times….Let me use my fucking swipes.”

-Soon after the post went up, students began commenting with solutions to this problem.
+Soon after the post went up, students began commenting with solutions to his problem.
 One student suggested that Keane keep their receipt and use it to get back into the dining hall after leaving the building.
 Another suggested that Keane bring a backpack with them to Usdan and take snacks and fruit for later.
 The post quickly garnered over 160 separate comments, many of them threads.

 Keane saw these comments as inadequate solutions to what they see as a larger problem with the University’s dining system.